 Our product candidates and the activities associated with their development and commercialization, including their design, testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale and distribution, are subject to comprehensive regulation by the FDA, by other regulatory agencies in the United States, by the European Medicines Agency and by comparable foreign regulatory authorities outside the United States.
 Failure to obtain marketing approval for one or more of our product candidates or any future product candidate will prevent us from commercializing the product candidate.
 We have not received approval to market any of our product candidates from regulatory authorities in any jurisdiction.
 We have only limited experience in filing and supporting the applications necessary to gain marketing approvals and expect to rely on third-party CROs and other third-party vendors to assist us in this process.
-Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for ach therapeutic indication to establish the product candidate's safety and efficacy.
-Securing marketing approval also requires the submission of information about the product candidate may not be effective, may be only moderately effective or may prove to have undesirable or unitended side effects, toxicities or other characteristics that may preclude our obtaining marketing approval or prevent or limit commercial use.
+Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
+Securing marketing approval also requires the submission of information about the product manufacturing process to, and inspection of manufacturing facilities by, regulatory authorities.
+One or more of our product candidates or any future product candidate may not be effective, may be only moderately effective or may prove to have undesirable or unintended side effects, toxicities or other characteristics that may preclude our obtaining marketing approval or prevent or limit commercial use.
 If any of our product candidates or any future product candidate receives marketing approval, the accompanying label may limit the approved use of our drug by severity of disease, patient group, or include contraindications, interactions, or warnings, which could limit sales of the product.